miklevin/MikeLev.in/_posts/2024-09-15-nix-fasthtml-flake.md

 ---
 title: Cross-Platform Nix Flake for Jupyter & FastHTML
 permalink: /nix-fasthtml-flake/
-description: Learn how I methodically crafted a cross-platform Nix flake that integrates JupyterLab, CUDA support, Ollama for local LLMs, and a FastHTML server, leveraging virtual environments for maximum flexibility.
+description: I describe the process of creating a cross-platform Nix flake for a development environment that includes JupyterLab, CUDA support, Ollama for local LLMs, and a FastHTML server.
+I started with a minimal setup and progressively added features to overcome challenges, including integrating a virtual environment for installing packages not available in the Nix repository.
+This approach ensures flexibility and adaptability for future data science and development needs.
 layout: post
 ---